The 20 Best Reticulohistiocytoma Doctors in Italy

 Florence, IT

-Francesco Pegoraro practices in Florence, Italy.
+Francesco Pegoraro practices practicing medicine in Florence, Italy.
 Mr. Pegoraro is rated as an Elite expert by MediFind in the treatment of Reticulohistiocytoma.
-His top areas of expertise are Erdheim-Chester Disease, Non-Langerhans-Cell Histiocytosis, Histiocytosis, Reticulohistiocytoma, and Bone Marrow Transplant.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Erdheim-Chester Disease, Non-Langerhans-Cell Histiocytosis, Histiocytosis, Reticulohistiocytoma, and Bone Marrow Transplant.

 Distinguished in Reticulohistiocytoma